Skeletal stochastic differential equations for continuous-state branching process: -Skeleton: Proof of Theorem

 where $X^{(\lambda)}$ is an autonomously independent copy of a $\psi_\lambda$-CSBP issued with initial mass $x$ and, given ${\texttt N}^{1}$ and ${\texttt N}^{2}$, $D_t$, $t\geq 0$ is the uniquely identified (up to almost sure modification) `dressed skeleton' described by

-To see why this provides a weak solution to \eqref{coupledSDE}, we may appeal to the Martingale representation of weak solutions (see Theorem 2.3 of \cite{Kurtz}) and note that the pair $(\Lambda, Z)$ described above are Markovian and that its generator can be identified consistently with the generator of the process associated to \eqref{coupledSDE}; that it to say, their common generator is given by
+To see why this provides a weak solution to \eqref{coupledSDE}, we may appeal to the Martingale representation the Markov pair $(\Lambda, Z)$ described above.
+In particular the generator of $(\Lambda, Z)$ can be identified consistently with the generator of the process associated to \eqref{coupledSDE}; that it to say, their common generator is given by

-for $x\geq 0$, $n\in\mathbb{N}_0$, where $f$ is a non-negative, smooth and compactly supported function.
+for $x\geq 0$, $n\in\mathbb{N}_0$, and for all non-negative, smooth and compactly supported functions $f$.
 (Here, the penultimate term is understood to be zero when $n=0$.)
+With this sense of commonality for their generators, it is then easy to verify the conditions of Theorem 2.3 of \cite{Kurtz} and thus to conclude that $(\Lambda, Z)$ provides a weak solution to \eqref{coupledSDE}.

 Pathwise uniqueness is also relatively easy to establish.
 Indeed, suppose that $\Lambda$ is the first component of any path solution to \eqref{coupledSDE} with driving source of randomness ${\texttt N}^{0}$, ${\texttt N}^{1}$, ${\texttt N}^{2}$ and $W$ and suppose that we write it in the form